deoxxa/astarisx/README.md

 #####persons
 The `persons` property is setting up a data context called 'persons'.
 It has a special decorator called `viewModel` which specifies which ViewModel is associated to this data context.

+>___This is probably a good time to explain a little about what's gets exposed to the View.___
+>
+>When a Model, ViewModel or DomainViewModel is instantiated, IMVVM takes all the defined functions and places them on the Object's prototype and takes all the field descriptors and assigns them as properties for the newly created object.
+>
+>So whatever is defined within a Model, ViewModel or DomainModel, is visible to other objects.
+This means that the View has visibility and access to all the functions and properties, including any implementation specific functions and properties, which probably should be kept separate from the View.
+>
+>What would be preferred, is to only expose the properties and functions the View needs.
+To accomplish this, define any variables, properties or functions outside of your Models, ViewModels and DomainViewModels, and simply reference them.
+That way the View API is kept nice and clean and your implementation is kept separate.
+>
+>Refer to the reference implementation (i.e. example application), which uses this above technique.

 ### Hook up the View
 Once you have created your Models.
 ViewModels and DomainViewModel, you're ready to hook it up the the View.
 All you need to do is specify the mixin and IMVVM will attach a `domainDataContext` to the state object that will be kept in sync with you're ViewModel.